How to get your kids to talk to you about the things that matter

 Some of my best work has just been sitting alongside a young person and really hearing what it was like to be them.
 Some of the most revealing conversations have come out of the blue, walking down a corridor.
 When I least expected it.
 After they’ve already told me all the things I didn’t think were important about their friends and their homework and the new science teacher who’s a little weird.

-When I just stopped and listened rather than digging it slipped out so easily, a little nugget of truth about how hard things are right now.
+When I just stopped and listened rather than digging it slipped out so easily, a little sliver of truth about how hard things are right now.

 And then I just kept on listening, holding the space for them to figure it out themselves.